 Laboratory tests, such as blood and urine tests may be helpful to confirm the diagnosis.
 However, unless the vet clinic has its own lab, these tests are rarely done because of the very small window for taking action.

-If you respond early (within 1-2 hours after ingestion), induced vomiting may be helpful to prevent further metabolization of ethylene glycol.
-You can read how to induce vomiting in dogs and cats here.
+If you respond early (within 1-2 hours after ingestion), induced vomiting may be helpful to prevent further metabolization of the ethylene glycol.
+You can read how to induce vomiting in dogs and cats from the American Kennel Club here.

 Since the cat or dog will be losing a lot of water, fluids will also be administered to counter the risk of dehydration.

 As already mentioned, early intervention will increase the likelihood of recovery for dogs and cats.
-If, however, you let too much time pass, the chances of recovery drop sharply.
+Similar to if your pet ingested rat poison, contacting your veterinarian urgently is required.
+If, however, you let too much time pass, the chances of recovery drops sharply.
+This is because the antidote (fomepizole) is only effective if given within 8-12 hours in dogs.

-When using products that contain ethylene glycol, precautions must be taken to prevent pet and human poisoning:
+When using products around the house that contain ethylene glycol, precautions must be taken to prevent pet and human poisoning:

 - Regularly check your cars for any spills and check the antifreeze level.